kazuto1011/dusty-gan/README.md

 [Kazuto Nakashima](https://kazuto1011.github.io/) and [Ryo Kurazume](https://robotics.ait.kyushu-u.ac.jp/kurazume/en/)<br>
 In IROS 2021<br>

-**Overview:** 3D LiDARs often involve missing points due to the laser's reflectivity, which emerge as dropout noises on projected 2D space (aka spherical map).
-In this work, we propose DUSty, a noise-aware GAN that models 3D LiDAR data by learning the underlying <u>d</u>epth and reflective <u>u</u>ncertainty as 2D <u>sty</u>le codes.
+**Overview:** We propose a noise-aware GAN for generative modeling of 3D LiDAR data on a projected 2D representation (aka spherical projection).
+Although the 2D representation has been adopted in many LiDAR processing tasks, generative modeling is non-trivial due to the discrete dropout noises caused by LiDAR’s lossy measurement.
+Our GAN can effectively learn the LiDAR data by representing such discrete data distribution as a composite of two modalities: an underlying complete depth and the corresponding reflective uncertainty.

 ![](docs/model.svg)